nethalo/proxysql-basics-master-slave/README.md

 Perfect!

-**Does this means that mysql3 is the really the new Master?**
+**Does this means that mysql3 is the really the new Primary?**
 NO!

 **What happened then?**
 ProxySQL is NOT a failover tool.
 Like we mention at the beggining, is a routing tool.
-What happen is that since we are using the special Replication hostgroup feature, ProxySQL was informed that the Master changed by changing the read_onluy variable, but mysql1 was still the master and mysql2 and mysql3 were still replicating from it.
+What happen is that since we are using the special Replication hostgroup feature, ProxySQL was informed that the Primary changed by changing the read_only variable, but mysql1 was still the Primary and mysql2 and mysql3 were still replicating from it.

 **What if we just do "SELECT @@hostname;"?
 No explicitly transaction involved.**